Melbourne – Introduction

 279 Cafe

 279 Cafe is a wonderful venue serving very tasty Japanese food in pleasant surroundings.
 And there is an added bonus here.
 They are also passionate about coffee and do excellent pour-over coffee using beans from top farms in many countries including some that have been processed naturally.
-It is an excellent place for breakfast or lunch.
+It is an excellent place for breakfast (coffee service starts at 7am and breakfast at 8:00am on week days and an hour later at the weekends) or lunch.
 279 Victoria St, West Melbourne, 3003.

 Napier Quarter